Self-assessment and application scoring

 Commitment to specialty

 All specialties will assess commitment to specialty as part of their interview process, however, some specialties will also be assessing this at the application stage.
 The tab for commitment to specialty explains how this will be scored.
-By the application opening date, it will be confirmed for each specialty whether or not they intend to assess commitment to specialty at the shortlisting stage.
-This will be confirmed in the 'Planning your application' section of each specialty's page.
+It will be confirmed for each specialty whether or not they intend to assess commitment to specialty at the shortlisting stage in the 'Planning your application' section of each specialty's page.
+Whilst this does not usually change between rounds, you can check back at the application opening date to confirm each specialty's status for that round

 Selection of options solely candidates' responsibility